Ajdj100/HackWestern10/README.md

 🌟 Meet the Makers:
 Hamza 🚀: The maestro of Twilio API, OpenAI Fine Tuning, and SMS Texting, Hamza's coding prowess is the heartbeat of our project.
 Expect nothing less than excellence! 💻🌟

-Alistar 🎤: The voice maestro, Alistar, leads the charge with Voice-to-Text magic, and his expertise in Tailwind and Google Map API makes the project a masterpiece.
+Alistar 🎤: The voice maestro, Alistair, leads the charge with Voice-to-Text magic, and his expertise in Tailwind and Google Map API makes the project a masterpiece.
 Hear the future unfold! 🗣️🌐

 Lisa 🎨: The artistic virtuoso, Lisa, is the mastermind behind our captivating UX/UI design.
 With HTML, CSS, JS, and Tailwind at her fingertips, she has turned our vision into a visual symphony.
 Witness design innovation! 🎨✨

-Sarim 📱: The communication guru, Sarim, spearheads Twilio API, Infobib-Two-Way SMS, and nails the presentation.
+Sarim 📱: The communication guru, Sarim, spearheads Twilio API, Infobip-Two-Way SMS, and nails the presentation.
 His HTML, CSS, JS skills are the glue that binds our project together.
 Get ready for seamless connections! 📲🔗

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🚀 Conclusion: